The Marjan oil and gas field is located in the Arabian Gulf (also known as the Persian Gulf), off the eastern coast of Saudi Arabia.

 The Marjan Crude Increment Programme is being implemented through multiple work packages, with an estimated total investment of $12bn.
 The offshore work packages are valued at $5bn, while the onshore packages are estimated to be worth up to $7bn.

-The Marjan field expansion project forms part of Saudi Aramco’s $18bn investment programme for boosting the production capacity of the Marjan and Berri offshore fields, by 550,000bpd of crude oil and 2.5 billion standard cubic feet per day (bscfd) of gas.
+The expansion project forms part of Saudi Aramco’s $18bn investment programme to boost the production capacity of the Marjan and Berri offshore fields by 550,000bpd of crude oil and 2.5Bscfd of gas.